 - Tested for battery health and guaranteed to have a minimum battery capacity of 80%.

-If you still jailbreak, make sure you avoid the iPadOS 13.6 beta.
+If you still jailbreak, make sure you avoid the iPadOS 13.6 update for now.
 The only way you can jailbreak a device right now is if it’s running an older version of iPadOS 13 or iOS 12.

 The list includes patches for the company's Mail app, Wi-Fi, AirDrop, Bluetooth, FaceTime, Messages, and Notifications.